 CAVEATS CAVEATS CAVEATS 😄:

 It won’t have all 6 weeks.
 It might not be a pretty doc.
 You might not like what I eat.
 It’s not supposed to be prescriptive for you–all our nutrition/macros/portions will be different!!!
 I’m just showing you what I ate to give you ideas.
+I also figured out some “food formulas” that are similar to my outfit formulas which has made it a lot easier for me to figure out the puzzle pieces.
 I hope it helps somehow!

 How to Get It